-Academy Award-nominated screenwriter Roman Coppola is undoubtedly an all-round craftsman who is very productive behind the screen: as a leading member of the Coppola film dynasty—his father is the legendary Francis Ford Coppola while his younger sister Sofia is another trend-setting filmmaker of the family—Roman Coppola also is a renowned screenwriter, producer and director.
-Other accomplished relatives of his include nephews Nicolas Cage and director-producer Christopher Coppola, actor-writer Jason Schwartzman and his mother, actress Talia Shire (aunt).
-It seems all Coppola family members are terribly creative and multitalented: it’s in their genes.
+Academy Award-nominated screenwriter Roman Coppola is undoubtedly an all-round craftsman who is very productive behind the screen: as a leading member of the Coppola film dynasty—his father is the legendary Francis Ford Coppola while his younger sister Sofia is another trendsetting filmmaker of the family—Roman Coppola also is a renowned screenwriter, producer and director.
+Other accomplished relatives of his include nephews Nicolas Cage and director-producer Christopher Coppola, actor-writer Jason Schwartzman, and his mother, actress Talia Shire (aunt).
+It seems all Coppola family members are creative and multitalented; it’s in their genes.

-Who or what gave you the inspiration to become involved in motion pictures?
+Who or what inspired you to become involved in motion pictures?

 Well, these are not black and white decisions.
-I was raised in the world of cinema, and participated in every level—as a child I was an extra, when I got older I helped in the makeup department, and slowly your role goes from casual to more significant.
-I was working as a makeup assistant on a film as a 16-year-old and then the sound mixer became ill and I helped that day because the boom, who was like an uncle, knew I could do it.
+I was raised in the world of cinema and participated in every level—as a child I was an extra; when I got older, I helped in the makeup department, and slowly your role goes from casual to more significant.
+I was working as a makeup assistant on a film as a 16-year-old, and then the sound mixer became ill, and I helped that day because the boom, who was like an uncle, knew I could do it.
 Ultimately, the sound mixer stayed ill, and I ended up becoming the sound mixer on that production.
-Just an example you’re around something and you start getting responsibility and are able to make a difference.
+Just an example you’re around something, and you start getting responsibility and can make a difference.
 I have performed many functions within the family of jobs that go into making movies—and not out of a sense of obligation, but it was around my life, and I did the things that interested me within it.

 If someone would come up to you and ask what you do for a living, what would you say?
 Because you write, direct, produce, you also acted sometimes in the past.